Black-Photon/jOSeph-4/CONTRIBUTING.md

 Please report bugs by adding to the 'Issues' section

 New Features:
-If you have an idea for a new feature, submit a pull request editing the IDEAS.md file, explaining your idea Also include code for the idea in the pull request if you have any
+If you have an idea for a new feature, submit a pull request editing the IDEAS.txt file, explaining your idea Also include code for the idea in the pull request if you have any

 Manual Bug Fixing: